szabgab/slides/ansible-intro/intro.md

 }
 ```

-## creating an ssh key file and passing it to the hosts
+## Creating an ssh key file and passing it to the hosts
 {id: sshkey}

 [Mode details instructions](https://code-maven.com/generate-and-deploy-ssh-private-public-keypair)